Printed claim forms are set up from the Claim Forms window.

-- Be careful not to accidently drag when highlightling items, especially groups; it's still a little touchy.
+- Be careful not to accidentally drag when highlighting items, especially groups.

 - Set the width or height to zero to get rid of the surrounding rectangle and to not restrict the area of printing.

-- The screen may flicker a little as you drag.
+- The screen may flicker as you drag.